prototype109/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-	uses a responsive font size that is equal to 10/16 px's.
+	Uses a responsive font size that scales instead of being a fixed unit and is equal to 10/16 px's.

 4. How would you describe preprocessing to someone new to CSS?